Ariana Grande: Personal life

-Grande owned a $16 million penthouse in Lower Manhattan.

-She also purchased a mansion in Hollywood Hills for $13.7 million in June 2020.
-In September 2022, Grande put her Montecito, California house, which had a break-in three months before, up for sale.
-The mansion was reported to have sold for $9.1 million.

-Forbes began reporting on Grande's earnings in 2019.
+On June 17, 2025, Grande announced that her grandmother, Marjorie "Nonna" Grande, had died at the age of 99.

 Relationships

-Grande met actor Graham Phillips in the cast of the Broadway musical 13 in 2008 and dated him until 2011.
-She dated English singer Nathan Sykes between August and December 2013, and then dated rapper Big Sean from October 2014 to April 2015.
+Grande's personal relationships have been widely scrutinized by the public.
+Some of her former lovers were mentioned by name in the song "Thank U, Next".
+She dated her 13 co-star Graham Phillips for three years.
+From August 2012 to August 2014, Grande was in an on-again, off-again relationship with Australian YouTuber Jai Brooks.
+She briefly dated English singer Nathan Sykes during their separation, and then dated rapper Big Sean for eight months.
+Grande was in a year-long relationship with Ricky Alvarez, who was one of her backup dancers on the Honeymoon Tour.

-After recording "The Way" with Mac Miller in 2012, the two began dating in 2016.
-They collaborated on the single "My Favorite Part", released in September 2016 on Miller's album The Divine Feminine (2016).
-Their relationship ended by May 2018.
+After recording "The Way" in 2012, Grande began dating rapper Mac Miller in 2016.
+She was prominently featured on his fourth album The Divine Feminine (2016), including on its third single "My Favorite Part".
+By May 2018, their relationship had ended and Grande entered a whirlwind romance with comedian Pete Davidson.
+They got engaged in June, after a few weeks of dating, while a song titled after and inspired by Davidson was featured on Sweetener.
 That September, Miller died from an accidental drug overdose; Grande expressed grief over his death on social media and called him her "dearest friend".

-In May 2018, Grande began dating actor and comedian Pete Davidson, and they became engaged the next month.
-They called off their engagement and ended the relationship in October 2018.
+She and Davidson called off their engagement and ended their relationship the following month.

 Grande began dating real estate agent Dalton Gomez in January 2020.
-Their relationship, while mostly private, was made public in the music video of her and Justin Bieber's charity single "Stuck With U".
+Their relationship, while mostly private, was made public in May 2020, in the music video of her and Justin Bieber's charity single "Stuck with U".
 Grande announced their engagement on December 20, 2020, after 11 months of dating.
-On May 15, 2021, they married in a private ceremony at her home in Montecito, California, where she wore a custom Vera Wang dress.
-Her wedding pictures became among the most-liked Instagram posts, with over 25 million likes.
+On May 15, 2021, they married in a private ceremony at her home in Montecito, California.
+Her wedding pictures became the second-most-liked Instagram post and most-liked Instagram post featuring pictures of people at the time, with over 25 million likes.
+Grande and Gomez separated on February 20, 2023, and simultaneously filed for divorce that September due to "irreconcilable differences".
+They agreed on a divorce settlement in October, which was finalized in March 2024.
+As of July 2023, Grande is in a relationship with her Wicked co-star Ethan Slater.